Sian user manual

 I live in Leyton, East London, but am from Essex (not Australia!
 Apparently I sound Australian to everyone apart from actual Australians).
 I speak French badly (life-long learner), and hop over to France to see my lovely in-laws every chance I get.

 I smile and laugh a lot.
 I’m never intentionally funny, it just happens by accident sometimes.
-I’m a STEM ambassador, which means I occasionally terrify myself by speaking to schoolchildren about why tech is cool and they should totally work here one day.
+I volunteer for ADHD Pathfinding as a Service Owner, and for 10 years was a STEM ambassador, which means I’d occasionally terrify myself by speaking to schoolchildren about why tech is cool and they should totally work here one day.

 Apparently I get hangry.
 Feed me and we’ll get along just fine.